Azure Identity Management and access control security best practices

 - Suspicious IP addresses.

-Detail: Use Azure AD Premium anomaly reports.
+Detail: Use Microsoft Entra ID P1 or P2 anomaly reports.
 Have processes and procedures in place for IT admins to run these reports on a daily basis or on demand (usually in an incident response scenario).

 Best practice: Have an active monitoring system that notifies you of risks and can adjust risk level (high, medium, or low) to your business requirements.

-Detail: Use Azure AD Identity Protection, which flags the current risks on its own dashboard and sends daily summary notifications via email.
+Detail: Use Microsoft Entra ID Protection, which flags the current risks on its own dashboard and sends daily summary notifications via email.
 To help protect your organization's identities, you can configure risk-based policies that automatically respond to detected issues when a specified risk level is reached.

 Organizations that don’t actively monitor their identity systems are at risk of having user credentials compromised.
 Without knowledge that suspicious activities are taking place through these credentials, organizations can’t mitigate this type of threat.

-Azure Storage supports authentication and authorization with Azure AD for Blob storage and Queue storage.
-With Azure AD authentication, you can use the Azure role-based access control to grant specific permissions to users, groups, and applications down to the scope of an individual blob container or queue.
+Azure Storage supports authentication and authorization with Microsoft Entra ID for Blob storage and Queue storage.
+With Microsoft Entra authentication, you can use the Azure role-based access control to grant specific permissions to users, groups, and applications down to the scope of an individual blob container or queue.

-We recommend that you use Azure AD for authenticating access to storage.
+We recommend that you use Microsoft Entra ID for authenticating access to storage.

 See Azure security best practices and patterns for more security best practices to use when you’re designing, deploying, and managing your cloud solutions by using Azure.